oscargm/new-relic/README.md

 ## No dependices challenge

 To perform http requests I would usually use fetch (with a [polyfill](https://github.com/github/fetch)) or axios (as a dependence to include on the bundle), but due to the dependency limitation, I used the old XMLHttpRequest because of Internet Explorer.
 A performance fall has been noticed but it worked so I left for one of the lasts things to worry.

+## Testing

+Jest has been added to the project and a [test sample](./src/mappers.spec.ts) has been done.
+Next thing should be:

+- Cover all the logic with tests
+- Unit testing of the components rendering them with enzyme or integration test with cypress